growlnx/growlnx.github.io/_posts/en/programming/2020-02-19-boot-sector.md

 ---
 layout: post-en
 title: Boot Sector Programming
-permalink: /programming/boot-sector-programming
+permalink: /programming/boot_sector_programming
+author: Jesus
 ---

-## Introdution
+## 1. Introduction

-A Boot sector program is a class of software that fits into very first 510 bytes of Master Boot Record.
-This program is loaded by the BIOS firmware into RAM and then executed on bare metal.
+A Boot sector program is a type of software that fits into very first 510 bytes of Master Boot Record (MBR).
+When the computer boots, this program is loaded by the BIOS firmware into RAM and then executed in real mode.

-Because the populaziration of BIOS UEFI, boot sector programs are no longer widely used.
-The BIOS UEFI uses the GPT partition scheme, and can launch an 64 bits EFI app with the PE32+ binary format (BIOS UEFI follows the Microsoft standard).
-As you can see, BIOS UEFI is a better alternative.
+Today, the BIOS has been replaced by the UEFI BIOS.
+In brief, the UEFI BIOS uses the GUID Partition Table (GPT) scheme, and can launch an 64 bits EFI app with the PE32+ binary format (UEFI follows the Microsoft standard).
+If you are looking to develop something modern, you should use the UEFI BIOS and <ins>not the legacy BIOS</ins>.

-In this article I will demonstrate how easy is to develop a <ins>boot sector program</ins> and a <ins>stage 1 bootloader</ins>.
+In this article I will demonstrate how <s>easy is</s> to develop a <ins>stage 1 bootloader</ins> for the legacy BIOS.

-**OBS**.: The main objective here isn't to teach the assembly programming language.
+> **Note**: Be aware that the main purpose here isn't to teach the assembly programming language.

-## Development Environment
+## 2. Development Environment

 To develop boot sector programs you don't need a big toolkit, three open source tools will suffice.